-ACE always uses localhost (IPv4 address 127.0.0.1) TCP sockets to communicate between the ACE GUI program and the ACE backend program acx (the pure textual TCL interface when ACE is started with 'ace -b' or 'ace -batch'; see Running ACE (see page 252) for details).
-In most cases, the required localhost sockets are already configured to be available, but in highly restricted network environments, the required localhost sockets may need special permissions to be added to the firewall of the workstation running ACE.
-Users may need help from their local system administrator and /or network administrator to properly configure their firewall to allow the necessary network traffic.
+ACE always uses localhost (IPv4 address 127.0.0.1) TCP sockets to communicate between the ACE GUI program and the ACE backend program acx (the pure textual TCL interface when ACE is started with 'ace -b' or 'ace -batch'; see Running ACE (see page 278) for details).
+In most cases, the required localhost sockets are already configured to be available, but in highly restricted network environments, the required localhost sockets might need special permissions to be added to the firewall of the workstation running ACE.
+Obtain help from your local system administrator and/or network administrator to properly configure the firewall to allow the necessary network traffic.